-- b.
-Rowability Event Entries: No entry shall be accepted for a Rowability event unless the rower concerned has been grouped in accordance with the British Rowing Rowability grouping procedures or holds a British Rowing Sport Class - c.
-Para-Rowing event Entries: No entry shall be accepted for a Para-Rowing event unless the rower concerned has been classified in accordance with the British Rowing classification procedures.
+- Adaptive Event Entries: No entry shall be accepted for an Adaptive event unless the rower concerned has been grouped in accordance with the British Rowing Adaptive grouping procedures or holds a British Rowing Sport Class - c.
+Para-Rowing Event Entries: No entry shall be accepted for a Para-Rowing event unless the rower concerned has been classified in accordance with the British Rowing classification procedures.